patriciacarla04/Cross-Lingual-NER/README.md

 # Cross-Lingual-NER
-Repository for my potential Master's thesis topic on **Cross-Lingual Transfer Learning for Named Entity Recognition**.
+Repository for my potential Master's thesis on **Cross-Lingual Transfer Learning for Named Entity Recognition**.

 ### The idea